educating-dip/diffusion_models_dev_project/README.md

 TODO:
 1. simplify CG type and configs (@rb876)
-2. remove the hard coded path (@adenker)
-3. adjust the ellipses and wrap it into a SimulatedDataset class
+2. adjust the ellipses and wrap it into a SimulatedDataset class